Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 A shallow, pretrained Word2Vec model encodes a fixed 1-1 mapping of words to representations/embedding vectors and, thus, can be used in a variety of NLP tasks only for feature extraction at a preprocessing stage.
 In contrast, a pretrained deep BERT model can optionally be adapted itself to the desired downstream NLP task, by appending appropriate additional final neural layers (usually fully connected or recurrent) and performing minimal fine-tuning on the overall network.
 During inference, BERT must be given as input a complete sentence, so as to generate the most contextually appropriate embeddings of its words.
+Due to the fixed maximum sequence size accepted by Transformers, BERT is restricted to receiving at most 512 tokens as its input text.
 Finally, a pretrained BERT comes with a dictionary of words it has been trained to embed.
-Thus, if during inference it is found that a current word is unknown, it is broken into subwords which are considered by the network as different, consecutive elements of the input sequence (\textit{subword tokenization}).
+Thus, if during inference it is found out that the current word is unknown, it is broken into subwords which are considered by the network as different, consecutive elements of the input sequence (\textit{subword tokenization}).
 In the case of compound words, such a subword is indeed potentially known, otherwise the token decomposition eventually reaches the level of the individual alphanumeric characters of the original word, which always belong to the known dictionary.
 The final representation of an input word can be derived as the vector average of the embeddings of its subwords.
-Thus, BERT can easily handle ``unsupported" out-of-vocabulary words.
+Thus, BERT can easily handle "unsupported" out-of-vocabulary words.
+Figure \ref{fig::BERTInput} depicts how the input to BERT is constructed.

-Examples of BERT models include BERTBASE (L=12, H=768, A=12, parameters=110M) and BERTLARGE (L=24, H=1024, A=16, parameters=340M) where $L$ = number of layers, $H$ = word embedding dimensionality, $A^{3}$ = number of attention heads.